ananddev5/delta-demo/README.md

 # delta-demo
-this is a repo for learning the basics of the github
+this is a repo for learning the basics of the github.